ElenaCoder/ElenaCoder/README.md

 ---

 <p>Welcome to my profile!
 I'm a web developer based in Helsinki, Finland.
-Currently on a journey to master the React Framework.
-I'm eager to connect, learn, and contribute to exciting projects.
+Currently on a journey to master the React library I'm eager to connect, learn, and contribute to exciting projects.
 Thanks for dropping by—let's connect and code together!</p>

 ---

-- 🎓 I'm a student at Omnia college and Metropolia Open UAS in Helsinki
+- 🎓 I'm a student at Metropolia Open UAS in Helsinki
-- 🌱 I’m currently learning **React Framework**
+- 🌱 I’m currently learning **React library**
-- 👯 Actively seeking an internship opportunity in the field of Web Development.
+- 👯 Actively seeking an opportunity in the field of Web Development.
 - ☕ I’m on [Codewars](https://www.codewars.com/users/rsschool_b07cbe111f53b019)
 - 📘 Discover more about my experiences on my [LinkedIn](https://www.linkedin.com/in/elena-golovanova/)
 - 📚 View my [CV](https://elenacoder.github.io/cv/)